-Fast Food Nation by Eric Schlosser Book Notes & Commentary
+Fast Food Nation by Eric Schlosser Book Summary & Commentary

 Fast Food Nation Quick Summary:Fast Food Nation reveals how big fast food companies reshaped America in pursuit of profit.
 Eric Schlosser shows how marketing aimed at kids created an explosion of obesity, how big corporations have eliminated many small farmers, and why meatpacking plants can be extremely unsafe and unclean workplaces.